Learning Proposals for Practical Energy-Based Regression: METHOD

 \subsubsection{Prediction}

-To avoid evaluating the intractable $Z(x^\star, \theta)$ at test-time, previous work on energy-based regression \cite{danelljan2020probabilistic, gustafsson2019learning, gustafsson2020train, gustafsson2020accurate} approximately compute $\argmax_y p(y | x^\star; \theta) = \argmax_y f_\theta(x^\star, y)$ to produce a prediction~$y^\star$.
+To avoid evaluating the intractable $Z(x^\star, \theta)$ at test-time, previous work on energy-based regression \citep{danelljan2020probabilistic, gustafsson2019learning, gustafsson2020train, gustafsson2020accurate} approximately compute $\argmax_y p(y | x^\star; \theta) = \argmax_y f_\theta(x^\star, y)$ to produce a prediction~$y^\star$.
 Specifically, T steps of gradient ascent, $y \gets y + \lambda \nabla_{y} f_{\theta}(x^\star, y)$, is used to refine an initial estimate $\hat{y}$, moving it towards a local maximum of $f_\theta(x^\star, y)$.
 While shown to produce highly accurate predictions, this approach requires a good initial estimate $\hat{y}$ to be provided at test-time, limiting its general applicability.

-In contrast to previous work \cite{danelljan2020probabilistic, gustafsson2019learning, gustafsson2020train, gustafsson2020accurate}, we have access to a proposal $q(y | x; \phi)$ that is conditioned only on the input $x$ and thus can be utilized also at test-time.
-Since our MDN proposal $q(y | x; \phi)$ has been trained to approximate the EBM $p(y | x; \theta)$, it can be utilized with self-normalized importance sampling \cite{mcbook} to efficiently approximate expectations $\mathbb{E}_p$ w.r.t.\ the EBM $p(y | x; \theta)$,
+In contrast to previous work \citep{danelljan2020probabilistic, gustafsson2019learning, gustafsson2020train, gustafsson2020accurate}, we have access to a proposal $q(y | x; \phi)$ that is conditioned only on the input $x$ and thus can be utilized also at test-time.
+Since our MDN proposal $q(y | x; \phi)$ has been trained to approximate the EBM $p(y | x; \theta)$, it can be utilized with self-normalized importance sampling \citep{mcbook} to efficiently approximate expectations $\mathbb{E}_p$ w.r.t.\ the EBM $p(y | x; \theta)$,

 Here, $\{y^{(m)}\}_{m=1}^{M} \sim q(y | x; \phi)$ are samples drawn from the MDN proposal, and $\xi(y)$ is the quantity over which we are taking the expectation.
 For example, setting $\xi(y)\!=\!y$ in (\ref{eq:exp_importance_sampling}) enables us to approximately compute the EBM mean.
 In this manner, we can thus directly produce a stand-alone prediction $y^\star$ for the EBM $p(y | x; \theta)$.
-Using the same technique, we can estimate the variance of the EBM as a measure of its uncertainty.
-Note that we can also draw approximate samples from the EBM $p(y | x; \theta)$ by re-sampling with replacement from the set $\{y^{(m)}\}_{m=1}^{M} \sim q(y | x; \phi)$ of proposal samples, drawing each $y^{(m)}$ with probability $w^{(m)}$ \cite{rubin1987calculation}.
-We demonstrate this sampling technique in the supplementary material.
+Using the same technique, we can also estimate the variance of the EBM as a measure of its uncertainty.

+Note that we can also draw approximate samples from the EBM $p(y | x; \theta)$ by re-sampling with replacement from the set $\{y^{(m)}\}_{m=1}^{M} \sim q(y | x; \phi)$ of proposal samples, drawing each $y^{(m)}$ with probability $w^{(m)}$ \citep{rubin1987calculation}.
+We demonstrate this sampling technique in Figure~\ref{fig:illustrative_sampling} in the supplementary material.
+There, we observe that the technique produces accurate EBM samples even when the proposal is unimodal and thus not a particularly close approximation of the EBM.